starius/wt-classes/locales-test.1.rst

 To reduce to a system, this tool makes demands:

- * message identifier should be like ``prefix.SECTION.ID`` (prefix and setion list are provided as command line options)
+ * message identifier should be like ``prefix.SECTION.ID`` (prefix and section list are provided as command line options)
  * first letter of message identifier should be of the same case, as message translation
  * words inside message identifier should be separated with "_",